 When my brother and I began doing research for this trip we uncovered a troubling realization; there isn’t much up-to-date information on canoeing the Mississippi River.
 In fact, there was such a void we based a lot of our research on a book written in the 1980s.
 While Mississippi Solo was a great account of what it was like for a single black man to make the journey, it didn’t do much good in preparing us.
 So I’m taking it upon myself to jot down everything I’ve learned, with the hope of assisting the next set of travelers.

 - The Mississippi Should Be Revered Not Feared- This is position number one because it is perhaps the most important.
 If you go about things the right way, the river will not harm you.
 I can’t tell you how many people we met who feared the river, and I believe it’s because they simply did not understand it.
 Everyone has heard of somebody who has drowned in it, and from that day forward they refused to go near the water.
 I’m not saying it can’t happen, but if you’re cautious you will not be in danger of becoming a statistic.
-This means wear your lifejacket, keep an eye on the storms, and always be aware of your surroundings.
+This means wearing your lifejacket, keeping an eye on the storms, and always being aware of your surroundings.

 - Don’t Listen to Everything the Locals Say- I’m not sure what’s in the water, but the people you met on the river are some of the kindest individuals to ever walk this earth.
 As part of their hospitality, many will offer advice for your journey.
 Immediate river tips are often helpful, but you should really take most of what people say with a grain of salt.
 The river is constantly changing, and a lot of what you’ll hear is out of date.
 I’d say a good rule of thumb is to listen to them if it’s within a 10-mile radius of where you are.
 Anything past that you’ll want to make a note of, but don’t hold it as gospel.